adikulkarni0/pxdocs/content/reference/CLI/service.md

 ### pxctl service pool cache

-You can use the `pxct service pool cache command` command to:
+You can use the `pxctl service pool cache command` command to:

 * Disable caching on a pool
 * Enable caching on a pool